MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase2.md

 ### Import the configuration data to Azure Information Protection
 The exact procedures for this step depend on your current AD RMS deployment configuration, and your preferred topology for your Azure Information Protection tenant key.

-Your current AD RMS deployment will be using one of the following configurations for your server licensor certificate (SLC) key:
+Your current AD RMS deployment is using one of the following configurations for your server licensor certificate (SLC) key:

 - Password protection in the AD RMS database.
 This is the default configuration.